Operating a Voting Service Provider (VSP)¶

 - Availability to update VSP binaries when new releases are produced

-- Operators should be pairs of individuals or larger groups, e.g. corporate entities, so that the unavailability of a single person does not lead to extended outages in their absence.
+- Operators should ideally be pairs of individuals or larger groups, e.g. corporate entities, so that the unavailability of a single person does not lead to extended outages in their absence

 There are several requirements for the VSP configuration:

-- At least one machine to host the web front end, handling web connections from VSP users and allowing them to configure their account.
+- At least one machine to host the web front end, handling web connections from VSP users.

 - At least three machines to host voting wallets.
 Necessary because at least one voting wallet needs to be connected to the network and ready to vote at any time.

-- Each voting wallet should be connected to a dedicated instance of
+- Each voting wallet should be connected to a dedicated local instance of

 - The physical or virtual machines used to host the configuration must be spread across 3 or more physical locations.